ethanrich/plugin-neuropraxConvert/README.md

 # tool-neuropraxpy
 This is a CLI (command line interface) tool to read binary files from NEUROPRAX (.EEG/.EE_ files) and parse them into Python dictionaries.
 Python wraps a module of MATLAB scripts for converting the binary files to .mat format.
 The hard work was done for me.

-Functionality is limited to Windows.
-I could update it to include Linux.
-Let me know.
+Functionality is currently limited to Windows and requires GNU Octave installation.

 Please follow the instructions below.

 If there is a bug, please raise an Issue.

-# Installation
+# Installation and Use

 #### 1. Install GNU Octave ####
 [***Windows Installer***](https://ftpmirror.gnu.org/octave/windows/octave-7.2.0-w64-installer.exe)